CIT85/files/w5_css.md

 - Add padding to the `body` and observe layout changes
 - Update `input` and `button` elements to inherit font settings

-Take notes in your `README.md` for the following:
+Take notes in your README.md using ## Markdown headings to clearly label this section.
 - What typography means in web design
 - Why `rem` is preferred for font size
 - How inheritance works in CSS